-GEN cgetr(long 1) allocates a t_REAL of length l (including the 2 codewords).
+GEN cgetr(long prec) allocates a t_REAL of precision prec.
 Sets z[0] only.

-GEN cgetc(long prec) allocates a $t_COMPLEX$ whose real and imaginary parts are t_REALs of length prec.
+GEN cgetc(long prec) allocates a t_COMPLEX whose real and imaginary parts are t_REALs of precision prec.

 GEN cgetg_copy(GEN x, long lx) fast version of cgetg: allocate a GEN with the same type and length as x, setting lx to lg(x) as a side-effect.
 (Only sets the first codeword.)
 This is a little faster than cgetg since we may reuse the bitmask in x[0] instead of recomputing it, and we do not need to check that the length does not overflow the possibilities of the implementation (since an object with that length already exists).
 Note that cgetg with arguments known at compile time, as in will be even faster since the compiler will directly perform all computations and checks.